elightup/slim-seo-docs/docs/slim-seo-link-manager/03-scanning-links.md

 ![Link reports](https://i.imgur.com/7zWliJr.png)

+## How it works

+Slim SEO Link Manage scans links in the background to avoid any performance issues if you have a lot of posts.
+The plugin uses WordPress cron to process posts and parse links from the post content.
+So in each run, the plugin will process only a batch of posts and parse links for them.
+This will reduce the performance impact on your hosting/server as the number of posts for each run is relatively small and can be processed at once.
+Even if the plugin fails at processing some posts, it will try again in the next run.

+Because the plugin depends on the WordPress cron, it requires the cron to work.
+If you disable WordPress cron and use an external cron (like a server cron or a remote system that sends requests to your site to trigger the cron), then the scanner runs only when the cron is called.
+If your cron setup is once per 15 minutes, then the plugin runs its background processing once every 15 minutes, which might take more time than usual to finish the process.

+In that case, we'd recommend enable the WordPress cron to run the scanner once and then disable the WordPress cron when you finish.

 ## Re-scan links

 In case you already ran the link scanning, and you want to scan again, go to the **Tools** tab and you'll find the **Scan links** button there: